Skip to content

 The Dacia Jogger is a masterclass in unpretentious but clever design.
 It's clear that Dacia took a long hard look at what's necessary and what's not – the entry-level Jogger gets bright LED headlights so you can see well at night, air con for all-weather comfort, cruise control to make long journeys easier and rear parking sensors to stop you bumping its big bum.
 There's no screen on the basic model, but you can use the smartphone in your pocket as one, and only the essential driver aids are included – extra systems add cost and a frustrating user experience.
 While a frugal hybrid is available, the 1.0-litre petrol is a good all-rounder, with decent enough performance, strong MPG figures and low insurance costs.
 We haven't even mentioned that the Jogger comes with seven seats as standard.
 Look for used seven-seaters for under £15,000 and your other options are largely double the age and mileage of a Jogger.

-Shop used Dacia Jogger cars for sale
+Shop used Dacia Jogger cars or read our Dacia Jogger review

 Toyota Yaris